-We will do this by prioritising investment not just on the basis of value for money, but for its contribution towards achieving net-zero, as well as wider sustainability and environmental goals.
+We will work towards decarbonisation by prioritising investment not just on the basis of value for money, but for its contribution towards net zero, as well as wider sustainability and environmental goals.

 What we're doing

-In 2020 England's Economic Heartland commissioned a Oxford and Southampton universities to use advanced modelling to show how the region could achieve a net zero carbon transport system by 2050.
+In 2020 England's Economic Heartland commissioned Oxford and Southampton universities to use advanced modelling to show how the region could work towards a net zero carbon transport system.